SeanArchibald/scale-workshop/README.md

 Please create a bug report with as much info as possible about the issue and how to reproduce it: https://github.com/SeanArchibald/scale-workshop/issues

+## Contributing

+Please base any work on develop branch, and pull requests should also be made against develop branch not master.

 ## Changelog